francislow/todo-list/README.md

 npm install
 ```

-### Compiles and run both the client and the server concurrently
+### Compile and run both the client and the server concurrently
 ```
 // Switch to root directory
 npm run dev